rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 ZeroTurnaround</a> for a diagram which illustrates the sequence of basic commands:

 <amp-img layout="responsive" alt="git-zero-turnaround-638x270-64kb.jpg" width="638" height="270" src="https://cloud.githubusercontent.com/assets/300046/18372794/6b128886-75fc-11e6-99de-b54f0f41faf6.jpg"></amp-img>
+<br /><br />

+   PROTIP: I encourage you to pull out a paper and hand-draw the diagram as we go along.
+You'll remember it better.

-The Git Pull command downloads files into the Working Directory which contains a Local copy of Git's change history.
+The Git Pull command downloads files into the
+Working Directory which contains a Local copy of
+Git's change history.
 Fetch updates changes from the Remote.
 Locally made changes are added to Staging and commit updates change history tracking.